aimms/traveling-salesman/README.md

 The Traveling Salesman Problem (TSP) is the problem of finding the best route given a set of locations and distances between those locations.

-It is widely researched for `several reasons <https://en.wikipedia.org/wiki/Travelling_salesman_problem>`_ including:
+It is widely researched for [several reasons](https://en.wikipedia.org/wiki/Travelling_salesman_problem) including:

-#.
-They are notoriously hard to solve to proven optimality.
+- They are notoriously hard to solve to proven optimality.

-#.
-There is a wide range of practical applications.
+- There is a wide range of practical applications.

-#.
-There are various ways of solving TSP problems.
+- There are various ways of solving TSP problems.

 The purpose of this example application is to illustrate some ways of solving a TSP.